 A couple of weeks ago, after the rush of getting the boys in bed, getting myself date-night ready, and making sure my house was babysitter-presentable, I was almost ready to throw in the towel before we even got out on our date.
 But after dinner and a movie (literally our first movie at the theaters in two years!), I felt completely unwound and more connected with Ryan.
 And when we got home, I kissed my sleeping boys with much more appreciation than normal.

-That said, three and a half years into it, I am still trying to figure out how to date my husband now that we are parents.
+That said, four years into it, I am still trying to figure out how to date my husband now that we are parents.
 We have tried it ALL.
 How many of these ideas have you tried?

 1. Evening dates with a paid babysitter.

 2. Daytime dates with a paid babysitter.
-About a week after Valentines, Ryan took an afternoon off and we went out to an early dinner in Palo Alto.
+About a week after Valentine’s, Ryan took an afternoon off and we went out to an early dinner in Palo Alto.
 The restaurant was practically empty because it was so early, and I got a little daytime break from my sweethearts!
+Update!
+Daytime dates have totally become our thing.

 3. Babysitter sharing.
 If you and a friend only have a few children combined, try sharing a babysitter!
 You’ll pay less in babysitting and have great friends to share an evening with.
 Plus, my youngest child is less likely to mind me leaving if he has a little buddy to distract him. :)